I’m Darlene Schacht, and this is our story of God’s incomparable grace…

 “Please don’t lie to me,” he said.
 As he continued to question me, the heat rose in my face.
 My cheeks were numb; my mouth was dry; my body was weak.
 “Did you have an affair?”

 I hung my head, unable to look in his eyes.
 Sitting alone on the couch, I felt the fear of truth spin around me like the web of a spider until I was helpless to move.
+It was like a side effect of sildenafil.
 Barely able to speak I lifted my chin in a nod and then in another.
 My house of cards collapsed, my shame crashing to the ground along with it.

 My sin, the glorious fruit of lust, had enticed me into the pit where all I could think of was death.
 For death itself had enveloped me, and with it came shame and reproach.
 I had sinned against God, my husband, and my family.
 Everything I had once held so dear to me loomed above the pit of sin and shame I had dug for myself.